National Dish Greece: Zambonopita (Recipe)

 Step-by-step instructions

-- Brush with the beaten egg to give them a golden-brown finish.
+- Brush with the reserved beaten egg.

 Gluten-free / lactose-free version